-Paul Beck and Sarah Sokhey (2012).
+Paul Beck and Anand Sokhey (2012).
 “Partisan Similarity among Intimate Discussants: The Role of Core Social Networks in Partisan Polarization.”
 Paper presented at the Annual Meetings of the Midwest Political Science Association, Chicago, IL, April 14, 2012.

 Paul Beck and Richard Gunther (2011).
 “Global Patterns of Political Intermediation and the CNEP.”
 Workshop on Comparative Voting Behavior, Central European University, Budapest, Hungary, September, 2011.

 Paul Beck and Richard Gunther (2010).
 “Global Patterns of Political Intermediation,” Midwest Political Science Association Annual Meeting, Chicago, IL, April, 2010.

 Paul Beck and Richard Gunther (2009).
 “The Changing American Electorate: Partisanship and Polarization, 1992-2004.”
 Paper presented at the Annual Meetings of the Midwest Political Science Association, Chicago, IL, April 3, 2009.

 André Freire (2012).
 “Cleavages, Values and the vote in Portugal, 2005–2009: Analysing old questions with new evidence”

 André Freire and Kats Kivistik (2012).
 “Mapping and explaining the use of the left-right divide across five continents.”

 André Freire and Kats Kivistik (2012).
 “Sociopolitical Values and the left-right divide across four continents”

 Richard Gunther (2004).
 Attitudes toward Democracy in Seven Countries: Dimensional Structure and Behavioral Correlates.
 Studies in Public Policy, no. 385, Centre for the Study of Public Policy (University of Strathclyde).